koma75/xmltool/README.md

   Convert XML to JSON using Schema

 Options:
+  -o, --overwrite  overwrite existing file in JSON
   -v, --verbose    output in verbose mode
   -h, --help       Show this message and exit.
 ~~~

 Version Hitory